 Take the LSAT, preferably in December so that your scores will be available by the application deadline (applications from students taking the LSAT in February will not be considered until scores are reported).
 Scores must be from within five years of the expected date of entry into law school.

 Completed Application and Domicile Affidavit

-Includes a non-refundable $65 application fee; you can complete part of your application online through the LSAC Electronic Application Service.
+Sign up for the LSAC Credential Assembly Service (CAS).
+Includes a non-refundable $65 application fee.
 Note that disclosure of your social security number is voluntary per privacy law.

 The admissions committee also evaluates educational experiences, grade trends, significant service, educational and occupational experiences, socioeconomic background, individual challenges, and other factors.

 Applicants who plan to practice law should also note that bar admission requires consideration of character and moral fitness.
 We encourage you to learn more about various state bar associations and legal ethics as you plan your law education.

 Review of applications begins in mid-November and continues on a rolling basis until the class is filled.
 The Early Decision Program deadline is December 3.
 Applicants who have completed all application requirements by December 2 will receive an admissions decision before the University closes for winter break.
 Our Early Decision Program is non-binding.

 ASAP is an experimental program designed to evaluate whether the combination of undergraduate GPA and alternative standardized test score is a valid and reliable measurement for predicting the potential to succeed in law school.